How to Care for Dragon’s Tongue Plant?

 The temperature range that’s ideal for the Dragon’s Tongue is in the 60°F to 75°F range.
 This is a comfortable room temperature, so you can easily match indoor temperature conditions to that of the plant.

-Hemigraphis repanda is often solid as an aquarium plant, and while it enjoys high humidity, it will not survive under water.
+Hemigraphis repanda is often sold as an aquarium plant, and while it enjoys high humidity, it will not survive under water.
 Not for long, anyway.

 If you’re looking for a fully aquatic plant, check out the Red Dragon’s Tongue (Halymenia dilatata), which bears a similar name to the Dragon’s Tongue, but they’re not the same plant.
 The Red Dragon’s Tongue is a macroalgae with deep red coloration.